A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: Abstract

 \section{Abstract}

 This work demonstrates that a middle size ring laser gyroscope (RLG) can be a very sensitive and robust instrument for rotational seismology, even if it operates in a quite noisy environment.
 The RLG has a square cavity, $1.60\times 1.60$ m$^2$, and it lies in a plane orthogonal to the Earth rotational axis.
 The Fabry-Perot optical cavities along the diagonals of the square were accessed and their lengths were locked to a reference laser.
 Through a quite simple locking circuit, we were able to keep the sensor fully operative for 14~days.
-The obtained long term stability is of the order of 3~nanorad/s and the short term sensitivity close is to 2~nanorad/s$\cdot$Hz$^{-1/2}$.
+We verified that the prototype property are compatible with the seismic requirements.
+The obtained long term stability is of the order of 3~nanorad/s and the short term sensitivity close is to 2~nanorad/s$\cdot$Hz$^{-1/2}$ .
 These results are limited only by the noisy environment, our laboratory is located in a building downtown.